Juan Muñoz (sculptor): Career

 His first exhibition was in 1984 in the Fernando Vijande gallery of Madrid.
 Since then, his works have been frequently exhibited in Europe and other parts of the world.
 At the beginning of the 1990s, Juan Muñoz began breaking the rules of traditional sculpture by sculpting works in a "narrative" manner which consisted of creating smaller than life-size figures in an atmosphere of mutual interaction.
 Muñoz's sculptures often invite the spectator to relate to them, making the viewer feel as if they have discreetly become a part of the work of art.
 His slate-gray or wax-colored monochrome figures create a sort of discreetness due to their lack of individuality, but that absence of individuality questions the viewer, perhaps even so much as to make the viewer uncomfortable.
 When asked his occupation, Muñoz would respond simply that he was a "storyteller."

 His first solo show in the UK was at the Arnolfini, Bristol curated by Stephen Snoddy.
 Muñoz's sculptures were created primarily with paper maché, resin and bronze.
 In addition to sculpture, Muñoz was interested in the creation of auditory arts, creating some works for the radio.
 One of his more recognized auditory works was a collaboration with British composer Gavin Bryars in 1992 called A Man in a Room, Gambling, which consisted of Muñoz explaining card tricks over a composition by Bryars.
 The pieces, ten segments all shorter than five minutes, were played on BBC Radio 3.

 In one unpublished radio program (Third Ear, 1992), Juan Muñoz proposed that there are two things which are impossible to represent: the present and death, and that the only way to arrive at them was by their absence.

 In 2000, Muñoz was awarded Spain's major Premio Nacional de Bellas Artes, about which Muñoz said, "I think I'll buy a watch."

-Juan Muñoz died suddenly of cardiac arrest caused by an aneurism of the esophagus and an internal hemorrhage at the age of 48 in his summer home in Santa Eulària des Riu, Ibiza, in 2001.
+Juan Muñoz died suddenly of cardiac arrest caused by an aneurysm of the esophagus and an internal hemorrhage at the age of 48 in his summer home in Santa Eulària des Riu, Ibiza, in 2001.